Agladrillia pudica

 Agladrillia pudica is a species of sea snail, a marine gastropod mollusk in the family Drilliidae.

 Description

 The size of an adult shell varies between 13 mm and 20 mm.

-The whorls are shortly and obliquely ribbed.
-The ribs are obsolete on the back of the last whorl, depressed below the sutures.
-The color of the shell is yellowish brown, with a deep reddish chestnut spot on the back of the body whorl.
-The siphonal canal is rather long compared to the other species in this genus.
+The whorls are short and are characterized by oblique ribs that become obsolete on the back of the body whorl and are depressed below the sutures.
+The shell's color is a yellowish brown, accented by a deep reddish chestnut spot on the back of the body whorl.
+Additionally, the siphonal canal is relatively long compared to other species in this genus.

 Distribution

 This species occurs in the Pacific Ocean off Central America and Ecuador.